beckwith residents pose with their personal aids for a group photo outside nugent hall

 Do I need to apply for services with the Division of Disability Resources and Educational Services (DRES)?

-If a student is issued a letter of accommodation for us, it is the responsibility of the student to forward the letter to our Housing Information Office via email@example.com.
-Once a letter of accommodation is received by our Housing Information Office, we can then work towards addressing the accommodation request(s).
-Please note that DRES will not share letters of accommodation directly with us due to privacy reasons.
+If a student is issued a letter of accommodation for housing, it is the responsibility of the student to submit the letter to the Housing Information Office.
+We can then work towards addressing the accommodation request(s).
+Please note that DRES will not share letters of accommodation with us due to privacy reasons.

 What residence halls are fully accessible?